move-elevator/me_cleverreach/README.md

 ## Installation

-Install extension about extension manager.
+Install and configure extension about extension manager.

 ## Configuration

-Configure extension by TypoScript.
+Also it is possible to configure extension by TypoScript.

 * plugin.tx_mecleverreach.settings.config.wsdlUrl = URL to api
 * plugin.tx_mecleverreach.settings.config.apiKey = api key